How does Atomic Emission Spectroscopy Work?

 We used inductively coupled plasma in atomic emission spectroscopy for the production of excited atoms or ions.
 These atoms or ions of a particular element emit radiation with a particular wavelength.
 Therefore, we used inductively coupled plasma atomic emission spectroscopy (ICP-AES) for better analysis of samples.

-Inductively coupled plasma (ICP)
+Inductively Coupled Plasma (ICP)

 Inductively coupled plasma contains a remarkable fraction of electrons and positive ions.
-It can conduct electricity and affected by magnetic fields.
+It can conduct electricity and is affected by magnetic fields.
 They are composed of highly energetic and ionized gases produced from noble gases like argon.

 They are useful not only for the dissociation of atoms but also for excitation and ionization to give atomic and ionic emission spectra.
 Argon-supported inductive coupled plasma (ICP) is most common for using atomic emission spectroscopy.

 Inductively coupled plasma atomic emission spectroscopy can be used in different fields of science and analytical chemistry for the analysis of samples.